Telecommunication in Canada

 The development of telecommunications in Canada is roughly equivalent to the average of the European Union

 .
 Under the country code +1, there were a total of 47.88 million connections in 2019.
 Among them were 34.62 million million mobile phones, which corresponds to an average of 0.92 per person.
 In the EU, this figure is 1.2 mobile phones per person.

 In the expansion of broadband Internet connections Canada is very well in the race.
 Around 91% of all residents have access to the Internet.
 Approximately 40% have their own fast Internet connection, which is at least faster than the previous ISDN (more than 2048 kbit/s).

 With about 8.74 million webhosts, Canada is below the world's average by population.
 Back to overview: Canada

 Development of telephone and internet connections

-The following diagrams show the development of the different telephone and Internet connections as a percentage of the country's population.
-Values above 100% mean that on average every inhabitant has more than one subscription.
+The following diagrams show the development of the various telephone and Internet connections as a percentage of the country's population.
+Values above 100% mean that, on average, every inhabitant has more than one connection.

 Access to the Internet in Canada from 1990 - 2019

 Broadband internet in Canada 1998 - 2019